sashanksilwal/WaterTrailsPrecipitationDataAnalysis/README.md

-# Water Trails Precipitation Data Analysis
+# Water Trails Precipitation Data Analysis [Only the publicly available data are attached to this repo]

 ## Introduction